Me-Bim-Bi/TIL/JavaScript.md

 - https://npmjs.com/package/promise-mysql
 - https://www.npmjs.com/package/cli-table3 : to have a nice table
 - https://www.npmjs.com/package/console.table : to have a nice table
+- https://www.npmjs.com/package/moment: to have a nice table with time

 ### b.
 Using:
 |     Commands     |     Description     |